ImmortalityBH/OpenGL-Tutorials/README.md

 # OpenGL-Tutorials
 soon to be youtube videos

-Deps - GLFW, GLEW, and GLM in the future
+Deps - GLFW, GLEW, stb_image.h and GLM in the future